MarcusBloomfield/WarhammerDiceRoller/README.md

 3. Enter attack parameters into the UI.
 4. Initiate the dice roll simulation.
 5. View the results displayed in the UI.

-*(This README is based on an initial project scan.
-Further details will be added as the project is explored more thoroughly.)*